MohamedHosnyDev/GitProject/README.md

 # GitProject

+I have added this line by making a pull request

 This project is created to demonstrate my understanding of Git, including repository setup, branching, merging, and remote collaboration using GitHub.

 ## Project Structure